 Early in her career, British-Palestinian artist Mona Hatoum (b.
 1952, Beirut; lives and works in London) used a combination of media to pointedly reflect on power and how it is used.
 Mona Hatoum: Early Works presents a selection of documented performances and video works from that formative stage of Hatoum’s career.

 Hatoum’s work from this period reaches across international, personal, and political contexts to address complex ideas that still resonate today.
 Among Hatoum’s key concerns are the politics imposed on women’s bodies, the relationship between spectators and subjects, and connections among globally marginalized communities.
-This exhibition, which includes works from the MCA collection, revisits the early practice and foundational works of a prolific artist, twenty-five years after the MCA hosted her first solo exhibition in the United States.
+This exhibition, which includes highlights from the MCA collection, revisits the early practice and foundational works of a prolific artist, 25 years after the MCA hosted her first solo exhibition in the United States.